vsoch/vsoch.github.io/_posts/2019/2019-06-28-the-human-menu.md

 My phone offers a limited number of icons for social media, consumer-based, and news applications, so I click back and forth, and scroll indefinitely, and 15, 20, or 30 minutes of my life passes largely without me noticing.
-I am the type of person that goes on Instacart or Amazon to find one thing, and have the impulsion to review all items in the paginated results to be sure I've found the best choice.
+I am also the type of person that goes on Instacart or Amazon to find one thing, and I have the impulsion to review all items in the paginated results to be sure I've found the best choice.
 When I was a kid I would be unable to pick up a magazine without thoroughly reading every page.
 It sometimes doesn't even feel like a choice - a stimuli is placed in front of me, and I consume it.